ztobing/is-final-project/README.md

 # Movie Recommender System
-A movie recommender system that uses content based filtering based on the movie's metadata.
+A movie recommendation system that uses content based filtering based on the movie's metadata.

 An Intelligent System final project.